 Mountain biking requires good core and upper body strength to manoeuvre the bike through tricky terrain, mainly to handle the bike on downhill sections where balance and coordination are vital.
 This transfers well to time trialling where good core strength makes it easier to maintain an aerodynamic position for the race duration, keeping the upper body still so that all effort and power goes to the legs.
 Powering the legs without losing effort via unnecessary upper body movements is useful for road racing and track cycling.

 Steep hills that frequently occur as part of mountain bike courses are right for leg strength and explosive power, useful for road racing, time trialling, and track sprinting.

 Time trialling requires a lot of mental concentration to remain focused on cycling at the required intensity for the distance.
 It is easy to get distracted by traffic and the position of other riders who can frequently be seen either ahead or on the other side of the road on their return leg.
 It is vital to keep an awareness of traffic, parked cars, and other road users whilst not being distracted.
 This skill can be used in road racing on a breakaway where the rider making the break needs to maintain focus to ride alone, sometimes for long periods, to win points and the race.

 Whilst on the surface, the four disciplines of road racing, time trialling, mountain biking, and track cycling are very different, frequently requiring different bicycles and different cycling positions, and each offers skills that can be transferred to one or more of the other disciplines.
 This can add variety to training and allow a rider to maintain their motivation for training and racing all year round.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Dawn Hunter, a British triathlon Association Club Coach, has been coaching individual triathletes and a triathlon club for over 3 years.
+Dawn Hunter, a British Triathlon Association Club Coach, has been coaching individual triathletes and a triathlon club for over three years.
 She also competes in triathlons up to half ironman distance.